 In 2008 Steinway underwent a change in management, the first in 23 years.
 For the first time, the company’s top executives were recruited from its European operations rather than from America.
 It is speculated that this may have signaled a subtle change of direction with regard to quality issues, and may be one of the reasons that European quality standards are appearing to be more strictly applied to the American-made instruments.

 In 2016, in a major development for the company, Steinway unveiled its own electronic player-piano system, Spirio.
 For details, see Steinway Spirio in the chapter on electronic player-piano systems.
 In 2019, Steinway released the next generation of Spirio, called Spirio | r, which features full recording and editing capabilities.

 Warranty: 5 years, parts and labor, to original purchaser.

 * See the Introduction for an explanation of pricing.

 The first two sets of prices are for models made in New York.
 The prices are those at the Steinway retail store in New York City, often used as a benchmark for Steinway prices throughout the country.
-Model K-52 in ebony; model 1098 in ebony, mahogany, and walnut; and grand models in ebony, mahogany, and walnut include adjustable artist benches.
+Model K-52 in ebony and grand models in ebony, mahogany, and walnut include adjustable artist benches.
 Other models include regular wood bench.
 Wood-veneered models are in a semigloss finish called "satin lustre."